clemialgm/cse15l-lab-reports/report2/lab-report-2-week-4.md

 An out of boundary exception will occur when there is a link in the first line of the Markdown file, because the index is 0 while the loop is checking index smaller than -1.

+This is fixed by adding another if statement to check if all of the open brackets are at the index which is larger than 0.

+If so, all links will be returned.
+If not, because the open bracket is at index 0, it will skip.

 **Third change**